On modifications of Reichenbach's principle of common cause in light of Bell's theorem: Common causes and quantum theory

 \section{Common causes and quantum theory}

-In this Section we shall discuss the relationship between PCC and Bell's theorem.
+In this Section we shall discuss the relationship between R-PCC and Bell's theorem.
 In fact, the relationship is rather subtle.
-Indeed, although Reichenbach both articulated PCC and investigated no-go theorems for quantum theory, he did not quite anticipate the connection between them that Bell established.
+Indeed, although Reichenbach both articulated R-PCC and investigated no-go theorems for quantum theory, he did not quite anticipate the connection between them that Bell established.
 Reichenbach's no-go theorem is outlined in his 1944 book \cite{Reichenbach1944}---some twenty years before Bell's theorem---where he proves a result that he calls the `Principle of Anomaly'.
 This states that any theory that gives a more complete description of a physical system than that given by the wave function will be subject to `causal anomalies'.
 Prima facie, this sounds strikingly similar to the statement of Bell's theorem.
 However, he arrived at this conclusion by considering single systems instead of space-like separated systems, and despite his principle of anomaly, it doesn't seem that Reichenbach realised that quantum theory would come to challenge his principle of common cause.
 That Reichenbach did not arrive at Bell's theorem even though he considered both common causes and causal anomalies in quantum theory goes to show how subtle and deep was Bell's insight.

-To better explore the connection between the Principle of Common Cause, Bell's notion of Local Causality (LC) \cite{Seevinck2010}, and the multiple responses to the dilemma imposed by Bell's theorem, we will use a non-standard definition of the PCC, that does not imply separability of probabilities, as follows. \begin{definition}[Principle of Common Cause (PCC)] If two events $A$ and $B$ are correlated, i.e., if $P(A,B)>P(A)P(B)$, then either: \begin{itemize} \item{(i) $A$ and $B$ are directly causally connected, i.e. either $A$ causes $B$ or $B$ causes $A$, or} \item{(ii) $A$ and $B$ share a \emph{common cause} that explains the correlation.} \end{itemize} \end{definition}
+To better explore the connection between the Principle of Common Cause, Bell's notion of Local Causality (LC) \cite{Seevinck2010}, and the multiple responses to the dilemma imposed by Bell's theorem, we will use a weaker definition of the R-PCC, that does not imply separability of probabilities, as follows. \begin{definition}[Principle of Common Cause (PCC)] If two events $A$ and $B$ are correlated, i.e., if $P(A,B)>P(A)P(B)$, then either: \begin{enumerate}[(i)] \item$A$ and $B$ are directly causally connected, i.e. either $A$ causes $B$ or $B$ causes $A$, or \item$A$ and $B$ share a \emph{common cause} that explains the correlation. \end{enumerate} \end{definition}

 \begin{definition}[Factorisation of probabilities (FP)] Two events have a \emph{common cause} if and only if there exists a sufficient specification of variables $\lambda$ corresponding to events in the common causal past of $A$ and $B$ such that conditioned on those variables the joint probability of $A$ and $B$ factorises: